-The best password generators make it simple and easy to create secure passwords that are hard to guess or crack, for personal or business use.
+The best password generators make it simple and easy to make up passwords that are difficult to guess or hack, for personal or business use.

 Unfortunately, most stolen passwords are relatively simple and easy to crack.
 Things like names, birthdays, hobbies, and favorite pets aren’t good password material, and using them is just asking for trouble.